How we worked/Te āhua o tā mātou mahi

 Championing change

 Living Water is open source.
-Our learnings, failures, solutions and approaches are being shared with New Zealand to enable and accelerate change.
-We know the farming and freshwater challenge needs individual change, social change, system change, and institutional change, so we’re championing those changes and supporting New Zealand on the change journey.
+Our learnings, failures, solutions and approaches were shared with New Zealand to enable and accelerate change.
+The farming and freshwater challenge needs individual change, social change, system change, and institutional change, so we championed those changes and supported others on the change journey.

 Girl in the stream